pbs-assess/pacea/README.md

 ## Data ideas

 Charles: [SST and Chl-a summaries](https://bio-rsg.github.io/).

-Chris Rooper sent us some useful code for automatic extraction from websites, which we will convert into functions - look at that first.

 Several indices were extracted and analysed in Appendix F of a [Pacific Ocean Perch assessment](https://waves-vagues.dfo-mpo.gc.ca/Library/40803569.pdf).
 See that for links to websites.
 In the assessment we used: